Telegraphy: Facsimile

 In 1843, Scottish inventor Alexander Bain invented a device that could be considered the first facsimile machine.
 He called his invention a "recording telegraph".
 Bain's telegraph was able to transmit images by electrical wires.
 Frederick Bakewell made several improvements on Bain's design and demonstrated a telefax machine.
-In 1855, an Italian abbot, Giovanni Caselli, also created an electric telegraph that could transmit images.
+In 1855, an Italian priest, Giovanni Caselli, also created an electric telegraph that could transmit images.
 Caselli called his invention "Pantelegraph".
 Pantelegraph was successfully tested and approved for a telegraph line between Paris and Lyon.

 In 1881, English inventor Shelford Bidwell constructed the scanning phototelegraph that was the first telefax machine to scan any two-dimensional original, not requiring manual plotting or drawing.
 Around 1900, German physicist Arthur Korn invented the Bildtelegraph widespread in continental Europe especially since a widely noticed transmission of a wanted-person photograph from Paris to London in 1908 used until the wider distribution of the radiofax.
 Its main competitors were the Bélinographe by Édouard Belin first, then since the 1930s, the Hellschreiber, invented in 1929 by German inventor Rudolf Hell, a pioneer in mechanical image scanning and transmission.